NVlabs/DG-Net-PP/README.md

 │   ├── teacher/
 ```

-The model zip file includes (1) the ImageNet pretrained model; 2) DG-Net only trained in source domain as warm up models for DG-Net++; 3) the teacher model, which is the same as the teacher network in DG-Net.
-If you want to train the DG-Net, please check [DG-Net](https://github.com/NVlabs/DG-Net).
-If you want to train the teach network, please check [person re-id baseline](https://github.com/layumi/Person_reID_baseline_pytorch).
-And the trained DG-Net and teacher net should be placed in `models/dgnet` and `models/teacher` respectively.
+The zip file contains (1) the model pre-trained on ImageNet; 2) DG-Net trained in source domain as the warm-up model for DG-Net++; 3) the teacher model.
+If you want to train DG-Net, please check [DG-Net](https://github.com/NVlabs/DG-Net).
+If you want to train the teacher model, please check [person re-id baseline](https://github.com/layumi/Person_reID_baseline_pytorch).
+And the trained DG-Net and teacher model should be placed in `models/dgnet` and `models/teacher` respectively.

 #### Training DG-Net++
 - Market2Duke